bporterfield/watch-claude-think/README.md

 ### 3. Select What to Watch

-1. Pick your project (or worktree) from the list
+1. Pick your folder/proejct (or worktree) from the list
 2. Choose either:
    - **Watch All Sessions** - see all Claude activity in this project
    - **Watch Specific Session** - focus on one conversation

-Session names may not match Claude Code `/resume` names exactly.
-When in doubt, watch All Sessions.
+Session names may not match Claude Code `/resume` names exactly...when in doubt, watch All Sessions.

 ## ClaudeSmells